appirio-tech/tc-common-tutorials/submission-system/README.md

 We will execute the following services directly, from an IDE or from your command line, since these are the services we will be modifying:

-1. Submission microservice: API used by the UI to initiate and finalize submissions;
+1. Submission microservice: API used by the UI to initiate and finalize submissions.
 2. Submission processor: processes the submissions, which includes validating files, generating watermarked images, resizing images, generating consolidated zip files for download, updating Informix, and more.

 ## Pre-requisites